Running goals for beginners – 10 ideas to inspire you

 #6 Burn a set number of calories every week

-Calories burned running
+Calories burned walking

 If one of your objectives is to lose weight, then you might find it motivating to set a calories goal.
 As a rough guide you should burn around 250 calories in 20 minutes slow running.
-So a good starting point would be to aim to burn 750 calories in a week.
-You can use the chart on the download to keep track of your weekly calories.

 #7 Achieve a specific speed